naykel76/authit/readme.md

 # NAYKEL Authit

-Authentication, permissions and user package for Naykel applications built on Laravel Fortify and Spatie Permissions.
+Authentication and permissions package for Naykel Laravel applications.

 ## Things to Know

-- the dashboard view is published and managed locally Good??
-Bad??
-- the install process will adds an updated `FortifyServiceProvider.php` including the views in the `boot` method.
-- The logout link should not be included in the `nav-user.json` file, use the `<x-authit::logout-link />` component. ????
+- The logout link should not be included in the `nav-user.json` file, use the `<x-authit::logout-link />` component.
+- Uses Spatie Permissions and Spatie Honeypot

 ## Installation